Ghost Radio FAQ

 I haven’t purchased the app from Google Play or Amazon

-Sadly, we have encountered many cases were users (often unknowingly) have acquired illegal copies of the app.
+Sadly, we have encountered many cases where users (often unknowingly) have acquired illegal copies of the app.
+These illegal versions are often distributed for free, while the app is in fact a paid app.

 Pirated versions have a number of problems associated with them, including:

-- They may contain aggressive ads, while the legal version is 100% ad free
+- They may contain aggressive ads, while the legal version is 100% ad-free

 - You won’t get any support from us